mozilla/testpilot-metrics/README.md

-## Deprecated for new experiments
+# Deprecated

-New Test Pilot experiments are encouraged to use GA for their metrics needs.
+New Test Pilot experiments are encouraged to use [GA](https://github.com/mozilla/testpilot-ga) for their metrics needs.

 If you need redash query access, check out the [ping-centre library](https://github.com/mozilla/ping-centre) (and let the Test Pilot team know).